bilalkhurshid1/cta-display-rpi5/README.md

 - ✅ No mouse cursor visible
 - ✅ API data updated every 15 seconds
 - ✅ Text switched colors based on background brightness
+- ✅ Touch animations working (bubble effects)
+- ✅ Ripple transitions on background changes
 - ✅ No crashes with robust error handling
 - ✅ Cloudflare tunnel stable and auto-restarting via systemd
 - ✅ Upload endpoint protected by secret token from .env
 - ✅ Screen never blanks or goes to sleep
+- ✅ Modular architecture with clean imports
+- ✅ Type hints working with IDE autocomplete

-## 12. Potential Future Improvements
+## 11. Potential Future Improvements

+- 📝 Add support for multiple stations/routes
 - 📝 Add drop shadow/outline to text for better visibility on any background
 - 📝 Add offline visual indicator when CTA API is unreachable
-- 📝 Add local caching of last successful train ETA
-- 📝 Add web UI to change polling frequency or station
+- 📝 Add web UI to change station
-- 📝 Add support for multiple stations/routes
 - 📝 Display service alerts or announcements
+- 📝 Unit tests for modules
+- 📝 Configuration file for display settings
 - 📝 HTTPS termination directly on Pi instead of Cloudflare (optional)

-## 13. Conclusion
+## 14. Conclusion

-This document captures the exact state of the project at the moment everything was stable:
+This document captures the current state of the project with **production-ready architecture**:

+### ✅ Core Functionality
-- ✅ GUI working flawlessly
+- GUI working flawlessly
-- ✅ Fullscreen kiosk mode
+- Fullscreen kiosk mode with continuous enforcement
-- ✅ Autostart correct
+- Autostart working on boot
-- ✅ Upload API working
+- Upload API working
-- ✅ Cloudflare tunnel correctly configured
+- Cloudflare tunnel correctly configured
-- ✅ Dynamic text color
+- Dynamic text color based on background luminance
-- ✅ Background auto-refresh
+- Background auto-refresh on file changes

+### 🎯 Production Ready
+The codebase is now production-ready with industry-standard architecture patterns, making it easy to maintain, extend, and debug.